 About Malmö konsthall

-Malmö Konsthall arranges annually a number of exhibitions with an international focus, both the classics of modern art and current experiments.
+Malmö Konsthall arranges annually a number of exhibitions with an international focus.

 Malmö Konsthall renovated in 1994.
 When built exhibition hall and the adjacent older brick building, the so-called Crafts house, together.
 Thus created new spaces for the bookstore, restaurant, C-hall and children activities as well as a smaller exhibition space – spacing.